Disguised Advertisement

 into clicking on advertisements by disguising them

-within the interface in order to
+as regular content within the interface in order to

 drive traffic to promoted content